China-UK-ZSL/Resources_for_KZSL/README.md

 - the RDF triples saved in CSV files as in ZS-IMGC, the triples are transformed from the ontology according to W3C OWL to RDF graph mapping

+We have provided these files in our repository.
+You can browse them in the folder `ZS-KGC/Ontological_Schema/` or download from here.

 ## Build KGs or Ontological Schemas Yourself